SUSTAINABILITY + WELLNESS AND URBAN PLANNING

 LA COUNTY MUSEUM

 In the conceptual urban plan and architectural design for LACMA's new contemporary wing, the design challenged the conventional museum box through the introduction of a biomorphic, spiraling building that strives to connect LACMA east and west with dynamic forms that unite interior and exterior spaces of the existing buildings, parking, and landscape elements.
 A series of overlapping layers reveal art along a rising internal path that becomes an experiential art journey.
-Solid walls rise to envelope the art and guide the viewer, while the roof canopies float above, admitting changing patterns of northern light through a filtered glass in the ceiling.
+Solid walls rise to envelope the art and guide the viewer, while the roof canopies float above, admitting changing patterns of northern light through a filtered Low-E glass in the ceiling.
 Collectively these elements synchronize into an interdependent conchal system; both structural and environmentally responsive.
 (Thesis, conceptual)